Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Grouse Mountain Ski Resort and Year-Round Attraction

 Grouse Mountain Snowboarder

-View of Vancouver, North Van and Burnaby from Grouse
+View of Vancouver, North Vancouver and Burnaby from Grouse Mountain

 Grouse Mountain is one of the best places to spend the day in the Lower Mainland.
 Below you’ll find some tips on how to make the most of your experience and time on the hill.

-TIP #1: The only way up the mountain other than via the Grouse Grind trail and its 2800+ stairs is by aerial tram.
-The Skyride tram is not the best though for people who are truly claustrophobic or afraid of heights.
+TIP #1: The only way up the mountain other than via the Grouse Grind trail and its 2,800+ stairs is by the Skyride gondola (aerial tram).
+The Skyride is not the best though for people who are truly claustrophobic or afraid of heights.

-TIP #3: If you plan to go up the Grouse aerial tramway at least a couple of times (other than to ski), consider getting an annual pass.
+TIP #3: If you plan to use the Skyride to go up Grouse at least a couple of times (other than to ski), consider getting an annual pass to visit the resort.

 TIP #4: The resort offers a special season ticket each year starting around the end of February – the Y2Play Pass.
 It’s available for purchase for just a limited time and it’s valid for skiing until the end of the season plus the entire following season as well.
 The price is low compared to a regular full season pass, so it’s highly recommended if you plan to ski lots.